flo-v/SUSHI_labrotation/clean_log.md

 Start VPN (if not in UZH network) and accessed http://fgcz-c-047.uzh.ch:5000: (5000 or whatever number defined in rails execution)
 Logging in with username
 Run analysis on data:
-1. Select project 1535 ((if data-to-be-analyzed is already loaded in sushi skip directly to step 4)
+1. Select project 1535 ((if data-to-be-analysed is already loaded in sushi skip directly to step 4)
 2. gStore-ventricles_100k-test_masa_dataset.tsv (or other data; download, if not already done)
 3. Import-Browse-test_masa_dataset.tsv-DataSet (or use other data), define Name:xxxx-load dataset
-4. Confirm by clickin DataSet in menu
+4. Confirm by clicking DataSet in menu
 5. Click test_dataset with given name xxxx (Applications - refresh if you cannot see the application buttons)
 6. Select whatever application you want (here FastQCApp), and submit
 7. Wait for some minutes, and check the result (by clicking on DataSets once again)